Engin-Boot/pong-stage-venkatesh-cs/Stage0/Physics.md

 ### Scenario Change in direction of ball

-  Given that the game launched sucessfully user/users is/are playing the game
+  Given that the game launched successfully user/users is/are playing the game

   When the ball hits the upper and lower parts of the rectangle